shasisingh/spring-thymeleaf/README.md

 # Read Me First
-This is a fun project made just to learn Spring and Thymeleaf.
+This project is a simple hostel management app created for learning purposes with Spring Boot and Thymeleaf.
+It is not intended for production use or serious deployment.
+Feel free to explore, modify, and use it as a resource for learning!
+The app demonstrates basic features and possibilities with Spring Boot and Thymeleaf.

 ## Requirements
 - Java 25 or newer (with virtual thread support)